Project Feed 1010 Ambassador Program: ISB Science

 Institute for Systems Biology (ISB) offers internships for upcoming juniors and seniors who are interested in food sustainability and food security through ISB’s Project Feed 1010 (PF1010).

 Developed to diversify and strengthen the environmental research field, as well as provide skills training and authentic research experiences for students, the ambassador program empowers students to solve a complex, real-world problem: food insecurity.
-Since 2016, this year-long program has cultivated and supported 3 cohorts of 36 total high school students from the Puget Sound region in Washington state, as they become leaders in Environmental Education (EE).
+Since 2016, this year-long program has cultivated and supported 4 cohorts, 25 schools, and 55 total high school students from the Puget Sound region in Washington state, as they become leaders in Environmental Education (EE).
 Through this opportunity, students were trained during the summer through hands-on, real-world experiences at ISB to tackle the global food security crisis and then supported as they developed and implemented a plan to integrate their newfound knowledge into their schools and community centers.
 To date, this program has provided ~200 hours of interdisciplinary EE focusing on sustainable agriculture, food security, aquaponics, systems biology and career exploration.

 Job opportunities in STEM (science, technology, engineering, math) fields are rapidly expanding!
 Gaining real-world experience in systems biology and sustainable agriculture expands character skills essential for effective personal and professional communication as well as problem-solving skills crucial to innovation and discovery in the future.